jj1bdx/airspy-fmradion/doc/QMM-noise-filter.md

 * Q must be zero for an ideal transmission
 * Reality: Q is not zero, and represents multipath and other non-linear distortion of S (L-R signal)

-## Filtering possibility
+## Audio and MPX filtering possibilities

 * S2 = S - Q
+* Strategy: minimize Q^2 (closest to 0)
 * Is S2 a better (lower distortion) L-R signal?
 It might be.
 See [1].
 * The noise component (Q) behaves differently from the signal (S) component.
 This suggests a Hilbert transformer is required for Q. [1]
 * An audio-level adaptive filter to estimate S2 from S and Q will be practical [2].
+* Applying the adaptive filter to the composite MPX output might even be possible, so that the monaural part of the MPX signal could also be multipath-filtered.
+The effectiveness is limited and unknown, though.

 ## More aggressive filtering: controlling IF filter by QMM output

 * Strategy: minimize Q^2 (closest to 0)
 * Filter: at IF
-* Issue: delay between the IF filter output to the calculated Q value
+* Issue: delay between the IF filter output to the calculated Q value.
+Filtered-X LMS model could be applied.

 ## QMM monitoring test